Welcome to the AA Brite 24/7 Stucco Repair and Patching page.

 Though he conveys well the thought that patching stucco is difficult, for people with experience and patience a good looking (read not noticeable) stucco patch is possible in some situations.

 In many other situations patches that can be seen but are not obvious to casual observers are also achievable.
 But unfortunately there are still situations where the choice is to live with the defects or re-stucco the entire exterior of the building.

 The photo above is a typical example of what Mr. Carter was referring to.
 This is sharp sanded stucco with air voids.
 Getting a perfect patch on just the center area is not realistic.

 Here’s a higher quality patch than the one pictured above it.
 There is a little shadowing but its not too bad.

 This picture was taken at a local strip mall.
 A contracting buddy of mine painted it with a high grade paint.
 The paint job will last a long time and will look better as it ages as the sheen in the paint dies down.
-The photo was taken from the worse angle possible with the sun in a position to make the variations stand out.
+The photo was taken from the worst angle possible with the sun in a position to make the variations stand out.
 From straight on it looks normal to the public.
 I see it every time I pull into the bank .

 2. Six types of exterior stucco